Rauldrt/Ndera-Store/README.md

-# Firebase Studio - Catalogify
+# Firebase Studio - Ndera-Store

 This is a Next.js application built with Firebase and Genkit for managing catalogs and leveraging AI features like tag suggestions.